tjaart-code/Delete-Duplicate-Images/README.md

-Change the directory path to your folder path directory = '/home/user/Documents/myFolder/'  # Replace with your actual folder path
+Change the directory path to your folder path<br>
+`directory = '/home/user/Documents/myFolder/'  # Replace with your actual folder path`